chnm/anthologize/readme.txt

 == Description ==

 Anthologize is a free, open-source, WordPress-based platform for publishing.
 Grab posts from your WordPress blog, pull in feeds from external sites, or create new content directly in Anthologize.
-Then outline, order, and edit your work, crafting it into a coherent volume for export in several formats, including PDF, EPUB, and TEI.
+Then outline, order, and edit your work, crafting it into a coherent volume for export in several ebook formats, including PDF, EPUB, and TEI.

 Visit [anthologize.org](http://anthologize.org/ "Anthologize") to learn more about Anthologize.